 Sign in to your and print your e-Services Summary page with your EFIN Tracking Number.

 Sign in to your and click the "Practice Administration" tile.

 Click on "EFIN Verification" to expand and follow the instructions.

 If you prepare or assist in preparing federal returns for compensation, or you are an Enrolled Agent, you must apply for or renew your PTIN each year by December 31.
 The application and renewal period will begin early November and the renewal fee is $50.
 The fastest way to renew is using the IRS' online registration system, as receipt of your PTIN is immediate upon successful registration or renewal.
-If you mail Form W-12, response time is 4-6 weeks.
+If you mail Form W-12 (pdf), response time is 4-6 weeks.

 4. Verify your PTIN.